User Experience and Customer Experience: Definitions, Roles, and Issues

-In a digital contextuser experience refers to the perceptionsemotions, and reactions of users when they interact with a website, an application, or any other digital system.
-These perceptions depend on multiple factors such as usability, the seamlessness of navigationcontent quality, and the effectiveness of features.
+In a digital contextuser experience refers to the perceptionsemotions, and reactions of users when they interact with a website, an app, or any other digital system.

 well-designed user experience does not stop at providing an intuitive interface; it also plays a crucial role in customer loyalty and customer satisfaction.

-User experience is an essential component of customer experience, particularly in online commerce and omnichannel customer journeys.
+User experience is an essential component of the customer experience, particularly in online commerce and omnichannel customer journeys.

 It nevertheless goes